Mike Durik, Board Chair (2012)

 Jerome Archambault, Director (2011)

-Jerome Archambault is Vice President and Business Banking Market Manager, central Ohio, for U.S. Bank.
-U.S. Bank is the 5th largest commercial bank in the country with $283 billion in assets.
+Jerome Archambault is Senior Vice President and Regional Manager, northeast & central Ohio, for U.S. Bank.
+U.S. Bank is the 5th largest commercial bank in the country with $355 billion in assets.
 His market focus is on providing businesses ranging from $1 million to $20 million in revenue with complete, turnkey, best in class credit and non-credit banking product and services.
 Mr. Archambault joined ECDI's board as an advocate for discovering solutions for all business and is a staunch supporter of ECDI's microlending platform and services provided to the entire community.

 Michael Childs, Director (2010)